-The big show is over, you’ve packed up and said “goodbye,” and now you’re back home rolling around in all those Benjamins.
+The big show is over, you’ve packed up your PA (or turned off your laptop) and said “goodbye,” and now you’re home rolling around in all those Benjamins.

 Do you send a thank you note to the person who booked you?